VitalEconomics/Book1/snippets/vb_intro.md

 >It is a fateful error on the part of our most valuable contemporaries to believe that economics can be left to specialists in the same way in which various fields of technology can be safely left to those who have chosen to make any one of them their vocation.
 The issues of society's economic organization are every citizen's business.
 To master them to the best of one's ability is the duty of [everyone."](https://mises.org/library/mises-reviews-rothbards-man-economy-and-state)

-This is why I am voting to make Jo Jorgensen the first female president of the United States of America.
-Because spreading an understanding of economics is 'in our age, the primary civic duty' and by supporting her free-market views we can help her become a beacon of economic education that can help millions overcome the economic fallacies that keep us mired in conflict and away from the prosperity all human beings everywhere in the world can enjoy.

-About Jo:

-Jo was the vice-presidential pick of the great free-market educator Harry Browne in his 1996 presidential campaign. [from wikipedia](https://en.wikipedia.org/wiki/Jo_Jorgensen) Jorgensen received a BS in Psychology at Baylor University in 1979 followed by a Master's in Business Administration from Southern Methodist University in 1980.
-She began her career at IBM working with computer systems, leaving there to become part owner and President of Digitech, Inc. She received a Ph.D. in Industrial and Organizational Psychology from Clemson University in 2002.
-Jorgensen is a Psychology Senior Lecturer at Clemson University.